 “The argument for the simulation, I think, is quite strong.
 Because if you assume any rate of improvement at all, over time, 1%, 0.1%, just extend the timeframe.
 Make it 1,000 years, make it a million years, the universe is 13.8 billion years old.
-Civilization, if you’re very generous, is maybe seven or eight thousand years old.
-If you count it from the first writing.
+If you’re very generous, civilization is maybe seven or eight thousand years old, if you count it from the first writing.
 This is nothing.
 So if you assume any rate of improvement at all, then games will be indistinguishable from reality… or civilization will end.
 One of those two things will happen.
 Therefore we are most likely in a simulation.
 Because we exist.” ~ Elon Musk

 In response to this criticism, Joe Rogan apologized and retracted his comments.
 Additionally, he stated that he is not an anti-vaxxer.

 “Their argument was, you need [the vaccine] for other people.
 That makes more sense.
 When I say something stupid, I’m not thinking about what I’m going to say before I say it […] I’m not a doctor, I’m a moron, and I’m a cage-fighting commentator who’s a dirty stand-up comedian… I’m not a respected source of information — even for me.” ~ Joe Rogan